Is Wood Conductive

 Factors Affecting Conductivity

-Conductivity can be influenced by various factors, which are:
+Conductivity can be influenced by various factors:

 Different Types Of Conductivity